Narrabundah College: Campus

+Canteen

+The P&C operates the College canteen, managed on a not-for-profit basis, providing access on campus to food and beverages for students and staff.
+Both the college and the P&C regard the canteen as a vitally important service.

 Curriculum

-Narrabundah College offers a wide range of courses, and is highly regarded in the field of languages.
-As well as ESL and TIS (Translating and Interpreting Skills), the college offers students the opportunity to study the following languages:
+As well as English as a second or foreign language and TIS (Translating and Interpreting Skills), the college offers students the opportunity to study the following languages: